eric-dowty/eric-dowty.github.io/_posts/2015-07-01-emoji-rspec.md

 ### Part 3: Configure RSpec output

-To configure our RSpec output we'll first modify the .rspec file at the root of the folder.
+To configure our RSpec output we'll first modify the .rspec file.
 Open the .rspec file and add the following to make the RSpec output in the terminal print out each test description:

 ```
 --format documentation